Alison N. Huffstetler MD

 It's nice to meet you!

-I am an active clinician and clinical researcher.
-My research evaluates health services and population health which inform policy decisions on a state and national level.
+I am an active clinician and health services researcher.
+I see patients at Fairfax Family Practice in Fairfax, VA.
+My research evaluates population health to inform policy decisions on a state and national level.

-Specifically, I work on workforce distribution, payment for primary care, and the social determinants of health.
+Specifically, I research workforce distribution, payment for primary care, and the social determinants of health.
 I have ongoing primary care studies with the Virginia Practice Based Research Network, the Ambulatory Care Outcomes Research Network (ACORN), including a federally funded grant helping practices identify and treat unhealthy alcohol use disorder.

 I teach medical students at Georgetown University as the Research Director of the Population Health Scholars Track.
 In this role, I mentor 40-48 students over the course of 4 years as they develop research questions, complete data analysis and learn to disseminate research findings.
 I also precept medical students from Virginia Commonwealth University in my practice.
 I am a part of the residency faculty and facilitate PGY-2 and PGY-3 residents at the Fairfax Family Practice Residency in scholarly activities.

 My family medicine practice is in Fairfax, Virginia.
 I completed my residency training at the University of Virginia and went on to complete my fellowship as the Robert L. Phillips Jr. Health Policy Fellow at Georgetown University.
 I was an American Board of Medical Specialties Visiting Scholar in 2020-2021.